Averroes and Porphyry

 UNBOXED: Avicenna’s Floating Man & Descartes’ Deceiving Demon

 Ibn Sina’s impact was felt not only in the Arabic world but in Christian Europe as well, overshadowed only by that of Averroes.
 Ibn Sina was influenced by Aristotle and is considered nearly as important in Western Philosophy as Aristotle.
-“Like Kant in the German tradition or Plato and Aristotle in the Greek tradition, Avicenna significantly influenced everything that came after him in the Arabic tradition.” (“Introduction,” in The Cambridge Companion to Arabic Philosophy, ed.
-Adamson and Taylor, 5-6)
+As noted in the Introduction to The Cambridge Companion to Arabic Philosophy, “Like Kant in the German tradition or Plato and Aristotle in the Greek tradition, Avicenna significantly influenced everything that came after him in the Arabic tradition.”

 Al-Ghazali is considered one of the most prominent and influential Muslim thinkers.
 A philosopher, theologian, jurist and mystic, he was able to reconcile Islam with intellectualism at a time when Islam was threatened by hierarchical clerics (which were forbidden in Islam) and an affluent intelligentsia unable to accept their dicta.
 Such books of Al-Ghazali’s as the Alchemy of Happiness and The Niche for Lights are read to this day.